influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/alert_node.md

     data...
 ```

-You can specify additional lambda expressions to further constrain when the deadman&#39;s switch is triggered.
+You can specify additional lambda expressions to further constrain when the deadman's switch is triggered.
 Example: